Traditional pop

-Traditional pop (also known as vocal pop or pre-rock and roll pop) is Western pop music that generally pre-dates the advent of rock and roll in the mid-1950s.
+Traditional pop (also known as pre–rock and roll pop) is a style of Western popular music that generally predates the advent of rock and roll and pop music in the mid-1950s.
 The most popular and enduring songs from this era of music are known as pop standards or American standards.
 The works of these songwriters and composers are usually considered part of the canon known as the "Great American Songbook".
 More generally, the term "standard" can be applied to any popular song that has become very widely known within mainstream culture and recorded by many artists.

-AllMusic defines traditional pop as "post-big band and pre-rock & roll pop music".
+AllMusic defines traditional pop as "post–big band and pre–rock & roll pop music".

 Origins

 Traditional pop includes the song output of the Broadway, Tin Pan Alley, and Hollywood show tune writers from approximately World War I to the 1950s, such as Irving Berlin, Frederick Loewe, Victor Herbert, Harry Warren, Harold Arlen, Jerome Kern, George Gershwin and Ira Gershwin, Richard Rodgers and Lorenz Hart, Oscar Hammerstein, Johnny Mercer, Dorothy Fields, Hoagy Carmichael, and Cole Porter.